a-a-bauman/lbcf/aaron/aab-OpeningThoughts.md

 TODO: talk about sanctification being his work from beginning to end.

-## Why Use the Second London Baptist Confession of 1689
+## Why Use The 1689 Baptist Confession of Faith

 There is nothing wrong with writing one's own doctrinal statement.
 In fact, the rigors of that exercise would be very beneficial provided that one goes about it with much study and due diligence.
 That was my original approach.
 While doing so, it became quite tedious to compile all of the pieces especially if I want them to have my "voice."
 At some point, it becomes really hard to not copy major portions from other godly men that have written systematic theologies.
 If I were to copy large portions from existing systematic theologies it would be because I acknowledge that they have often been refined over a long period of time through tweaking words and phrases to precisely state a doctrine.
 Furthermore, in theology, it's rarely if ever good to be novel.
 Theological novelty often leads a person into heresy.
 My goal is to eventually create my own doctrinal statement.

 Another approach is to base one's doctrinal statement on another person's doctrinal statement or on one of the major confessions.
 I chose the later.
 Not only is there precedent for doing this, there is a certain level of safety since these things have been considered over several years by various men.
 Some confessions have stood the test of time for centuries.

-I've chosen to base my doctrinal statement on the London Baptist Confession of 1689.
+I've chosen to base my doctrinal statement on The 1689 Baptist Confession of Faith.
 It's not that it or any other creed or confession is inerrant, inspired, or a final authority.
 But neither is any person's doctrinal statement.
 Only the original autographs of the Scriptures are inerrant.
-The London Baptist Confession of 1689 provides enough details about first order theological items to determine whether a potential candidate passes a minimum level of orthodoxy.
-Since the London Baptist Confession covers some second order items, it provides the opportunity for a candidate to be evaluated on some of those items also.
+The 1689 Baptist Confession of Faith provides enough details about first order theological items to determine whether a potential candidate passes a minimum level of orthodoxy.
+Since The 1689 Baptist Confession of Faith covers some second order items, it provides the opportunity for a candidate to be evaluated on some of those items also.

-Unfortunately, since the London Baptist Confession of 1689 contains older English, there is the possibility of certain words and phrases being misunderstood by our modern ears.
-Founders Ministries has done the church a favor by publishing a [Modern English version of the London Baptist Confression of 1689](https://founders.org/library/chapter-1-the-holy-scriptures/).
+Unfortunately, since The 1689 Baptist Confession of Faith contains older English, there is the possibility of certain words and phrases being misunderstood by our modern ears.
+Founders Ministries has done the church a favor by publishing a [Modern English version of The 1689 Baptist Confession of Faith](https://founders.org/library/chapter-1-the-holy-scriptures/).
 Referencing that updated version can help overcome misunderstandings due to older words and phrases.

 I have tried to exercise due diligence to understand each paragraph and confirm that the Scriptural references for each paragraph in this confession do verify the doctrinal position of that theological point or points.